Contributed by Staff of Timberline Knolls

 This is the highly normalized behavior of taking pharmaceutical medications.
 Young people, not unlike adults, erroneously believe that if a drug is prescribed by a doctor, it is automatically safe.
 They are wrong, especially when taken with alcohol or other drugs.

-We know that teenage drug experimentation can easily lead to lifelong addiction.
+We know that teenage drug experimentation can easily lead to lifelong substance abuse and addiction.
 As with anything else, if a particular behavior is rewarding, the possibility of repetition is high.
 And availability remains strong.

 - Alcohol Substance Abuse Knowledge base reports around 30% of teens are offered drugs in middle school and high school